 American Express Blue Business Cash Review

 The card’s main selling point?
 You’ll get 2% cash back on the first $50,000 you spend on purchases each year, with all subsequent purchases earning 1% cash back.
 Your cash back will be automatically credited to your account with no action required on your part.
 I’m sure you’ve got better things to worry about.

-On the down side, the Blue Business Cash Card offers no bonus offer, so you won’t earn any extra cash back by loading up the card with charges early on.
+On the downside, the Blue Business Cash Card does not have a bonus offer, so you won’t earn any extra cash back by loading up the card with charges early on.
 Thankfully, the card carries an introductory 0% APR on both purchases and balance transfers for 12 months.
-Another key perk of the AmexBlue Business Cash is the ability to spend above your credit limit, making the Blue Business Cash a handy tool for dealing with any unexpected business costs that might pop up.
-More on this feature later.
+Another key perk of the Amex Blue Business Cash Card is the ability to spend above your credit limit, making this card a handy tool for dealing with any unexpected business costs that might pop up.

 Table of Contents